- Telecom Billing Tutorial

-All the operator's provide their services and collect revenue from the end customers to survive in the business.
-There may be two possible way to charge an end customer:
+All the operators provide their services and collect revenue from the end customers to survive in the business.
+There may be two possible ways to charge an end customer −

-In-Arrears: An operator push himself on risk and charges the customer at end of every month after providing required services.
-This leads to more customer satisfaction but operator is on a risk of collecting less revenue.
+In-Arrears − An operator pushes himself on risk and charges the customer at the end of every month after providing required services.
+This leads to more customer satisfaction, but operator is on a risk of collecting less revenue.

-For example, if a customer's income is $10,000/month then operator can provide him their services very easily upto $1000 - $2000 but for the same operator it would be difficult to provide him a service which would cost almost $10,000/month because in such situation, it would be difficult for the customer to make monthly payment.
+For example, if a customer's income is $10,000/month, then operator can provide him their services very easily up to $1000 - $2000 but for the same operator it would be difficult to provide him a service, which would cost almost $10,000/month because in such a situation, it would be difficult for the customer to make monthly payment.

 The credit class defines a category of the customer and associated risk of revenue can be taken with that customer.
 A credit class also defines which collections schedule is to be applied to the customer, should its owner fail to make the (undisputed) payments that are due.

-All the Billing Systems provide facility to define various credit classes which can be assigned to different customers at the time of adding them into the system.
-Following are few examples of credit classes:
+All the Billing Systems provide facility to define various credit classes, which can be assigned to different customers at the time of adding them into the system.
+Some examples of credit classes are as follows −

-Segment Specific Class: These classes can be defined based on different segments like police, military or bank officers etc. Operator can define credit limit based on their comfort.
+Segment Specific Class − These classes can be defined based on different segments such as police, military, or bank officers, etc. Operator can define credit limit based on their comfort.

 There could be infinite number of credit classes defined based on the requirements and category of the customers.

-Un-billed Usage Based: This is rating time control which is done by the Rating Processes.
-Here customer's usage and total charges are checked against the assigned credit limit and if customer starts approaching towards the assigned credit limit, customer is informed about the same and after breaching the credit limit an appropriate action can be taken.
+This is rating time control, which is done by the Rating Processes.
+Here, customer's usage and total charges are checked against the assigned credit limit, and if customer starts approaching towards the assigned credit limit, customer is informed about the same and after breaching the credit limit an appropriate action can be taken.

-Billed Usage Based: This is usually done after sending the invoices and more related to revenue collection process which we would discuss in next chapter.
+This is usually done after sending the invoices and more related to revenue collection process, which we would discuss in next chapter.

-There are billing system who supports deposits to be held against accounts.
-Deposits are held alongside the account balance, and cash can be transferred between the two.
+There are billing systems, which support deposits to be held against accounts.
+Deposits are held alongside the account balance and cash can be transferred between the two.

-There could be different level of deposits to provide different kind of services which can be maintained against an account.
+There could be different level of deposits to provide different kinds of services, which can be maintained against an account.